wmullany/thesis/README.md

 Thesis Project for METR4912 – School of ITEE
 The University of Queensland

-# 🚀 FPGA-Based Kalman Filter for Sensor Fusion on Coraz7

 This project implements a real-time **Kalman Filter** system on the **Coraz7 Zynq-7000 FPGA board**.
 It fuses measurements from two **ultrasonic sensors** and one **IMU** to estimate position and velocity using a combination of hardware-accelerated matrix operations (in Verilog) and software control logic (in Vitis).

 ---